 HISTORIA MAGISTRA VITAE EST

 When tradition gives way to novelty, it becomes hard to tell legitimate historical scholarship apart from journalism.
 The historian is always working from within a tradition, and when that tradition is anti-traditional, the results are as chaotic, incoherent, and uninformative as one might expect.
-The traditionalist rejects such an approach, and so achieves quite different results.
+The traditionalist rejects such an approach.

 The Ancient City